theGameLearner/Project_Exodus/Assets/scripts/TGL Utility/TGL FSM/README..txt

 If you feel it is copy of your personal creation, please reach out to me on linkedIn or UnityConnect on the below mentioned urls:
  * https://connect.unity.com/u/rishabh-jain-1-1-1
  * https://www.linkedin.com/in/rishabh-jain-266081b7/

- Need to create a machine and state to control that machine to make use conditions clear